 1951 - The A. P. and Minerva Hansen House, 14 Old Laurel Drive, Laurel Park NC.
 Designed by their son Robert E. Hansen and built by Albert Drake.
 In 1971, A. P. Hansen added a guest quarters (living room, kitchen, bedroom, library, and laundry) downstairs in order for his wife to have a live-in helper.
 Still owned by the Hansen family as of 2010.

 1951 - The W. R. Hartness House, 615 Carr Street, Sanford NC.
 Designed by architect Jesse M. Page, Jr. of Raleigh.
 Has floor heating.
 2 acres in downtown.
-Sold in 2015.
+Sold in 2015 to Sarah A. and Gregory W. Sligh.

 1953 - The Ben K. and Barbara Wrenn Graves House, 309 Fairview Avenue, Mount Airy NC.
 Designed by Cecil D. Elliott (photo above) and Marvin R. A. Johnson.
 Mechanical Engineer T. C. Brown.
-Built by Nichols and Snyder of Mount Airy.
+Built by Nichols and Snyder of Mount Airy NC.
 An Architectural Record House of 1956.
 Sold in 1999 to John and Rebecca Holder.
+Sold in 2017 to Sheila and Mark Spencer.

 1953 - The James M. and Etta Mae Norman House, 215 South Hillcrest Drive, Goldsboro NC.
 Designed by architect James Norman.
 He added a second story later.
 Sold by the Norman estate in 2013 to Martha Lee Ray who did renovations.